 Architectural Licensure Upon Graduation

 NewSchool is proud to announce that we are one of only 14 initial schools in the nation that have been accepted by the National Council of Architectural Registration Board (NCARB) to participate in the Integrated Path to Architectural Licensure (IPAL).
+What is IPAL?
 This initiative provides students an opportunity to complete architectural license requirements for licensure while earning their graduate architecture degree, therefore significantly reducing time to launch their careers as licensed architects.

-NewSchool’s IPAL program, a four-year graduate degree program, is launching in the fall of 2016.
+NewSchool’s IPAL program, a four-year graduate degree program, launched in the fall of 2016.
 This rigorous architecture education program combines all requirements for architectural licensure, including Architectural Experience Program (AXP) hours and the Architectural Registration Examination (ARE).
 The program allows students to begin taking the ARE tests during the second, third and fourth years – two test sections each year.
 The final (fourth) year of the program will consist of a full-time practicum and final ARE tests.
 NewSchool is currently accepting applications for the program.

 NewSchool’s program combines all of the requirements for professional architectural licensure into a single, integrated pathway for students.
 The program is a 4 year graduate degree that is open for students with an undergraduate degree in architecture or another field.
-The program combines the degree requirements for Master of Architecture I which is a NAAB accredited first professional degree, the architectural experience program (AXP) hours (3,740 hours) and the opportunity to take each of the Architect Registration Examination (ARE) test sections (6 sections total) before graduation.
+The program combines the degree requirements for Master of Architecture I which is a NAAB accredited first professional degree in architecture, the architectural experience program (AXP) hours (3,740 hours) and the opportunity to take each of the Architect Registration Examination (ARE) test sections (6 sections total) before graduation.
 Advanced placement may be possible for applicants with a 4-year undergraduate degree in architecture.

 Depending on your academic record, undergraduate degree, as well as the review of your portfolio, the M. Arch program offers multiple tracks and entry points.
 The placement will be determined by the admissions committee.

 - IPAL4: This is a 4 year graduate architecture (M. Arch) program for students with a baccalaureate degree in any field.
 This rigorous architecture education program combines all requirements for architectural licensure, including professional experience and the Architectural Registration Examination (ARE).
+Program Data

 - IPAL3: This is a 3 year graduate architecture (M. Arch) program for students with a pre-professional architecture or architectural studies undergraduate degree.
 This rigorous architecture education program combines all requirements for architectural licensure, including professional experience and the Architectural Registration Examination (ARE).
+Program Data